chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - Set up your workstation based on the newly created Automate-HA's chef-server.
 It is only needed if you have set up the workstation earlier.
 - This in-place migration works only when cookbooks are stored in a database.
 This does not support use-case, where cookbooks are stored in the filesystem.
-- Take the backup of the system to avoid data loss

 {{< /note >}}